donovanglover/nix-config/.archlinux/install-scripts/README.md

 3. Configure: Writing some basic low-level config files
 4. Post-install: Post-install configuration

 I use `install.sh` to call these scripts with the proper user-generated variables.
-(TODO: clone this repository to the newly created home directory and run any other post-install commands on first boot).

 > **Note**: If you do not understand my install scripts, you should follow the [Installation guide][archguide] instead.